Prashant0664/Vihaan6.0/README.md

 How to make changes: <br/>
 Folk/Clone the Repo <br/>
 Make the changes <br/>
-creste the branch with proper name <br/>
+create the branch with proper name <br/>
 add description to commit before pull request <br/>
 and repeat <br/>